Heat content for Gaussian processes: small-time asymptotic analysis: Introduction

 Our third remark is that for the exact asymptotic results in Theorems \ref{thm:GaussianMarkov_regular_high}, \ref{thm:GaussianMarkov_regular}, \ref{thm:GaussianMarkov_spectral} and \ref{thm:GaussianMarkov_spectral_high}, the rate functions for the RHC and SHC are described in terms of the standard deviation function and the expected supremum function of the underlying Gaussian process, respectively.
 The distinct descriptions for the rate functions reflect the difference in the natures of the RHC and SHC.
 Namely, the SHC requires tracking of particle locations from the beginning through a given time point $t$ since whether the particles have ever exited the domain or not matters (as they are killed upon exit), whereas the RHC concerns particle locations at a given time $t$ only since particles never get killed.

 The organization of this paper is as follows.
 Section \ref{section_2} reviews known facts and introduces the RHC and SHC for Gaussian processes.
-Sections \ref{section_results_regular} and \ref{section_results_spectral} provide our results for the RHC and SHC, respectively, as well as their proofs, except for the proof of Theorem \ref{thm:GaussianMarkov_spectral_high}, which is postponed to Section \ref{proof}.
+Sections \ref{section_results_regular} and \ref{section_results_spectral} provide our results for the RHC and SHC, respectively, as well as their proofs, except for the proof of Theorem \ref{thm:GaussianMarkov_spectral_high}, which requires a series of lemmas and technical arguments and is postponed to the final section, Section \ref{proof}.
 Section \ref{section_examples} illustrates applications of our results to some concrete Gaussian processes.